Best Monitor light bars 2026: 7 Compared (9 Sources)

 If user wants hands-free auto-dimming

-→ BenQ ScreenBar Halo 2 (~$199) with motion sensor + ambient-light auto-dim is the most advanced.
-BenQ ScreenBar Pro (~$139) adds ultrasonic motion sensor (24" range).
-BenQ ScreenBar (~$109) and Quntis PRO+ (~$70) offer ambient light sensor auto-dimming.
-Xiaomi, Yeelight, and Quntis RGB Pro+ lack auto-dimming. [src1, src6]
+→ BenQ ScreenBar Halo 2 (~$199) with ultrasonic motion sensor (60 ± 10 cm) plus ambient-light auto-dim is the most advanced.
+BenQ ScreenBar Pro (~$139) has the same sensor with a 5-minute absence timeout.
+BenQ ScreenBar (~$109) and Quntis PRO+ (~$70) offer ambient-light-sensor auto-dimming without presence detection.
+Xiaomi, Yeelight, and Quntis RGB Pro+ have none. [src1, src6, src9]

 Default recommendation